Thomas James Reeves: Military service

 Thomas Reeves enlisted in the United States Naval Reserve as Electrician third class on July 20, 1917.
 Released from duty July 21, 1919, he was recalled to active duty and was transferred to the regular Navy April 16, 1920 and served until discharged August 21, 1921.
-On October 12, 1921, he re-enlisted in the Navy making it his career.
+On October 12, 1921, he re-enlisted in the Navy making it his career, and advanced through the rates to the warrant officer rank of chief radioman.

-Advanced through the rates to chief radioman, Reeves was serving aboard the battleship USS California (BB-44) when the Japanese attacked Pearl Harbor, December 7, 1941.
+Reeves was serving aboard the battleship USS California (BB-44) when the Japanese attacked Pearl Harbor, December 7, 1941.
 During that attack the mechanized ammunition hoists in the battleship were put out of commission.
 Reeves "... on his own initiative, in a burning passageway, assisted in the maintenance of an ammunition supply by hand to the antiaircraft guns until he was overcome by smoke and fire which resulted in his death."
 For his distinguished conduct, RMC Reeves posthumously received the Medal of Honor.